Jun 06, 2025

 Three credit hours.

 Was ARAD 3320.
-Introduction to principle techniques involved in jewelry making and metalsmithing.
-Students will learn traditional metalsmithing techniques such as basic fabrication, forming, cold connections, stone selling, and surface and finishing treatments.
-In addition to a variety of traditional techniques, students will be exposed to historical and contemporary jewelers and metalsmiths throughout the semester.
-Emphasis placed on the student’s mastery of creative problem solving, layout and design, and attention to craftsmanship in the completion of their projects.
-The skills acquired in this course will provide the foundation for subsequent ideas and techniques related to the field of metalsmithing and jewelry.
+Introduction to principal techniques involved in jewelry making and metalsmithing.
+Students will learn traditional metalsmithing techniques such as basic fabrication, forming, cold connections, stone setting, and surface and finishing treatments.
+In addition to many traditional techniques, students will be exposed to historical and contemporary jewelers and metalsmiths throughout the semester.
+Emphasizing the student’s mastery of creative problem solving, layout and design, and attention to craftsmanship in completing their projects.
+The skills acquired in this course will provide the foundation for subsequent ideas and techniques related to the metalsmithing and jewelry fields.

 Add to Bookmarks (opens a new window)